 The Center for Developmental Neuroscience Master’s Program offers interdisciplinary education with courses in all areas of modern neuroscience at the molecular, cellular, systems, and behavioral/cognitive levels.
 The program also offers students cutting-edge research opportunities.
 In addition to coursework and research, students participate in seminars, retreats, career events and scientific meetings.
 Faculty in the center conduct basic and clinical research in the areas of neurodevelopmental disorders, neurodegeneration and repair.

-The Advanced Certificate in Autism Spectrum Disorders (ASD) was developed to provide additional education and training to post-baccalaureate students to enable them to work with individuals with the disorder, as well as their families, at a heightened level of expertise.
-The Certificate also prepares special education teachers for additional certification in teaching students with autism, and provides students with an advantage over other applicants when applying for a position in organizations that provide educational and life-skill support.
+The Advanced Certificate in Autism Spectrum Disorders (ASD) was developed to provide additional education and training to post-baccalaureate students to enable them to work with autistic people, as well as their families, at a heightened level of expertise.
+CSI's Advanced Certificate Program in ASD prepares special education teachers and other professionals to better support autistic people.
+It also provides entry-level students with an advantage over other applicants when seeking positions in organizations that provide educational, vocational, and life-skills support.

 We expect students with a bachelor’s degree in various majors/tracks to be interested in this Advanced Certificate program.
 We anticipate interest especially from students with backgrounds in education; psychology; behavior analysis; physical and occupational therapy; speech-language pathology; sociology; Science, Letters, and Society (SLS); and/or art therapy.
 Because collaboration across disciplines is essential to the development of our understanding about autism, course materials cover a variety of theoretical perspectives and methodologies.
 By exploring a broad range of topics and perspectives, students will develop a richer knowledge of autism in order to collaborate more effectively with people on the spectrum, their families and professionals from other disciplines as they approach their work with children, adolescents and adults on the spectrum.